ovaron76github/AConline/README.md

 # AConline online

-Welcome to the army creator world for tabletop army lists.
+Welcome to the ArmyCeator world for tabletop army lists (https://www.armycreator.de).

 The ArmyCreator is a complete toolkit for army list generation and administration.